pretix/pretix-docs/docs/topics/payment-providers.md

 ![Plugins Top Recommendations](../../assets/screens/payment-providers/plugins-top.png)

-pretix offers more than three dozen payment providers.
+pretix allows handling payment via more than three dozen payment providers.
 Each one of them is handled by a plugin.
 To enable plugins for payment providers, browse to [Your Event] → "Settings" → "Plugins".
-The "Payment providers" tab displays our top recommendations for payment provider plugins: Bank transfer, PayPal and Stripe, and below that, the list of plugins for all other payment providers available in pretix.
-By default, the plugins for Bank transfer, PayPal, Stripe and SEPA Direct debit will be active.
+The "payment providers" tab displays our top recommendations for payment provider plugins: bank transfer, PayPal and Stripe, and below that, the list of plugins for all other payment providers available in pretix.
+By default, the plugins for bank transfer, PayPal, Stripe and SEPA Direct debit will be active.

 ![Plugins List](../../assets/screens/payment-providers/plugins-list.png)